 - Stool symptoms; changes in color or consistency

 - Muscular problems

-- Does a specific action trigger or aggravate your symptoms?
+- Does a particular action trigger or aggravate your symptoms?

-- Do they appear at a specific time of the day?
+- Do symptoms appear at a particular time of the day?

 - Do the symptoms get worse on a stressful day?

-- A stool examination (following rectal examination) to check for occult blood
+- A stool examination (following rectal examination) to check for blood

-- Radiographic examinations including abdominal x-ray, esophagus x-rays, barium enema, abdominal ultrasounds, abdominal and pelvic CT scans
+- Radiographic examinations including an abdominal x-ray, esophagus x-rays, barium enema, abdominal ultrasounds, abdominal and pelvic CT scan

 - Chest X-Ray and echocardiogram - to check for congestive cardiac failure